roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 2020          | 6            | 96.80               | 3.20                 |
 | 2020          | 7            | 96.67               | 3.33                 |
 | 2020          | 8            | 96.51               | 3.49                 |

+From the above table, it can be clearly seen that for each month in each year the sales are coming from the Retail platfom mostly.
+Though the number of sales increased a little in the year of 2020, but it couldn't dominate the sale from Retail platform.

 OR